-Paper prescriptions get lost, misread, and leave no trail.
-Here's why digital prescriptions are becoming the standard for modern clinics in India.
+Paper prescriptions get lost, misread, and leave no patient history.
+Here's why digital prescriptions are becoming the standard for Indian clinics in 2026.

 A doctor in India writes roughly 50 to 80 prescriptions every single day.